Bibhu Mohapatra: Early life and education

-Mohapatra (Brahmin) grew up in Rourkela, Odisha, on the East Coast of India.
+Mohapatra grew up in Rourkela, Odisha, on the East Coast of India.
 As a young child, his mother helped him learn how to sew on her machine and he used old textiles, such as old saris, to learn sewing.
-In 1996 he moved to America and earned a master's degree from Utah State University.
-In 1999 he moved to New York City and enrolled at the Fashion Institute of Technology.
-He worked at the American fashion labels Halson and J.Mendel.
+In 1996, he moved to America and earned a master's degree from Utah State University.
+In 1999, he moved to New York City and enrolled at the Fashion Institute of Technology.
+He worked at the American fashion labels Halson and J. Mendel.

 Career

-In 2008 Mohapatra resigned from J. Mendel in order to establish his label, Bibhu Mohapatra -Purple Label.
-Since then, he has presented many collections of luxury women's ready to wear, couture and fur under his name in New York, Mumbai, New Delhi, Frankfurt, Beijing, Houston, Palm Beach, Tampa, Houston, Mexico, Costa Rica.
+In 2008, Mohapatra resigned from J. Mendel in order to establish his label, Bibhu Mohapatra -Purple Label.
+Since then, he has presented many collections of luxury women's ready to wear, couture and fur under his name in New York, Mumbai, New Delhi, Frankfurt, Beijing, Houston, Palm Beach, Tampa, Houston, Mexico, and Costa Rica.

 His collections are sold by many boutiques around the world.

 Mohapatra served as the primary costume designer for the Verdi opera Aida debuted during the 2012 Summer season at the Glimmerglass Opera in Cooperstown, NY.

 Bibhu was invited to design Costumes for the post covid reopening of The Washionton National Opera at Kennedy Center in Washionton DC in 2021 in honor of Supreme Court Justice Ruth Bader Ginsberg.

 First Lady Michelle Obama is Mohapatra's client and he feels she reflects his designs well.

 On the charitable front, Bibhu has designed several collections of hand woven silk sari to help the traditional hand weavers in his home state of Odisha in India.
 Bibhu is a co-founder of The India Society.
-India Society is a New York-based organization set up to assist students of fashion and fine art with tuition and internships at US based Universities.
+The India Society is a New York-based organization set up to assist students of fashion and fine art with tuition and internships at US based Universities.

 Mohapatra Launched a collection of diamond jewelry in India in 2016 with ForeverMark a division of Debeers.
 ForeverMark and Mohapatra have been associating since 2016.
-In 2019 ForeverMark provided an assortment of diamond jewelry, which complimented his Fall-Winter 2019 collection during New York Fashion Week.
+In 2019, ForeverMark provided an assortment of diamond jewelry, which complimented his Fall-Winter 2019 collection during New York Fashion Week.
 The first collection is called Artemis by Bibhu Mohapatra.
 "Artemis by Bibhu Mohapatra" The second Debeers collection was launched in 2019.
 With his 2019 fall collection, he passed the 10-year mark.